 New Jersey Alimony and Spousal Support Attorney

-Alimony and Spousal Support Lawyer New Jersey
+Alimony and Spousal Support Attorney New Jersey

 Alimony, also known as spousal support, is a crucial component of divorce proceedings in New Jersey.
 It refers to the financial assistance provided by one spouse to the other after the dissolution of their marriage.
 The purpose of alimony is to ensure that both parties can maintain a reasonable standard of living and avoid any undue economic hardship.